-Non-Small Cell Lung Cancer (NSCLC) † ‡ 1,2,12,16,24,36,34e-36e,42e,49e,88e,109e
+Non-Small Cell Lung Cancer (NSCLC) † \$\pm\$ 1,2,12,16,24,36,34e-36e,42e,49e,88e,109e

-- Used for recurrent, advanced, or metastatic disease (excluding locoregional recurrence or symptomatic local disease without evidence of disseminated disease) or mediastinal lymph node recurrence with prior radiation therapy; AND - Used as first-line therapy; AND - Used for one of the following: - Patients with a performance status (PS) 0-1 who have tumors that are negative for actionable molecular biomarkers ¥ and PD-L1 <1% - Patients with a PS 0-1 who are positive for one of the following molecular biomarkers: EGFR exon 20, KRAS G12C, BRAF V600E, NTRK1/2/3 gene fusion, MET exon 14 skipping, RET rearrangement, or ERBB2 (HER2) - PD-L1 expression positive (PD-L1 ≥1%) tumors, as detected by an FDA or CLIA compliant test♦, that are tumors that are negative for actionable molecular biomarkers ¥; AND - Used in combination with one of the following:
+Used for recurrent, advanced, or metastatic disease (excluding locoregional recurrence or symptomatic local disease without evidence of disseminated disease) or mediastinal lymph node recurrence with prior radiation therapy; AND

-- Nivolumab - Nivolumab and platinum-doublet chemotherapy (e.g., pemetrexed and either carboplatin or cisplatin for nonsquamous cell histology, or paclitaxel and carboplatin for squamous cell histology, etc.); OR - Used as subsequent therapy; AND - Used for one of the following: - Patients with a PS 0-1 who are positive for one of the following molecular biomarkers and have received prior targeted therapy§: EGFR exon 19 deletion or exon 21 L858R tumors, EGFR S768I, L861Q, and/or G719X, ALK rearrangement, or ROS1 rearrangement - Patients with a PS 0-1 who are positive for one of the following molecular biomarkers: BRAF V600E, NTRK1/2/3 gene fusion, MET exon 14 skipping, or RET rearrangement; AND - Used in combination with one of the following: - Nivolumab - Nivolumab, pemetrexed, and either carboplatin or cisplatin for nonsquamous cell histology - Nivolumab, paclitaxel, and carboplatin for squamous cell histology; OR - Used as continuation maintenance therapy in combination with nivolumab; AND - Patient has achieved a response or stable disease following first-line therapy with nivolumab and ipilimumab with or without chemotherapy
+- Used as first-line therapy; AND - Used for one of the following: - Patients with tumors that are negative for actionable molecular biomarkers (may be KRAS G12C mutation positive) - Patients who are positive for one of the following molecular biomarkers: EGFR exon 20, KRAS G12C, BRAF V600E, NTRK1/2/3 gene fusion, MET exon 14 skipping, NRG1 gene fusion, or ERBB2 (HER2); AND - Used in combination with one of the following: - Nivolumab - Nivolumab and platinum-doublet chemotherapy (e.g., pemetrexed and either carboplatin or cisplatin for nonsquamous cell histology, or paclitaxel and carboplatin for squamous cell histology, etc.); OR - Used as subsequent therapy; AND - Used for one of the following: - Patients who are positive for one of the following molecular biomarkers and have received prior targeted therapy§: EGFR S768I, L861Q, and/or G719X - Patients who are positive for one of the following molecular biomarkers: BRAF V600E, NTRK1/2/3 gene fusion, MET exon 14 skipping; AND - Used in combination with one of the following: - Nivolumab - Nivolumab, pemetrexed, and either carboplatin or cisplatin for nonsquamous cell histology - Nivolumab, paclitaxel, and carboplatin for squamous cell histology; OR - Used as continuation maintenance therapy in combination with nivolumab; AND - Patient has achieved a response or stable disease following first-line therapy with nivolumab and ipilimumab with or without chemotherapy

-Note: Actionable molecular genomic biomarkers include EGFR, KRAS, ALK, ROS1, BRAF, NTRK1/2/3, MET, RET, and ERBB2 (HER2).
-Complete genotyping for EGFR, KRAS, ALK, ROS1, BRAF, NTRK1/2/3, MET, RET, and ERBB2 (HER2) via biopsy and/or plasma testing.
+Note: Actionable molecular genomic biomarkers include EGFR, KRAS, ALK, ROS1, BRAF, NTRK1/2/3, MET, RET, NRG1, and ERBB2 (HER2).
+Complete genotyping for EGFR, KRAS, ALK, ROS1, BRAF, NTRK1/2/3, MET, RET, NRG1, and ERBB2 (HER2) via biopsy and/or plasma testing.
 If a clinically actionable marker is found, it is reasonable to start therapy based on the identified marker.
 Treatment is guided by available results and, if unknown, these patients are treated as though they do not have driver oncogenes.